Affiliate links on Android Authority may earn us a commission. Learn more.

 How to get rid of YouTube ads

-YouTube ads can be annoying, so we can understand why you may want to get rid of them.
+YouTube ads can be annoying, so we can understand why you may want to eliminate them.
 There are a couple of main ways to do this.

 Get rid of YouTube ads with YouTube Premium

 The official way to get rid of YouTube ads is to sign up for YouTube Premium.
 This subscription plan offers an ad-free YouTube experience, among other benefits.
-Aside from getting rid of ads, YouTube Premium also gives you access to YouTube Music Premium.
+Aside from removing ads, YouTube Premium also gives you access to YouTube Music Premium.
 It also unlocks a couple of really cool features: video downloads and Background Play.

 Video downloads make it possible to save a copy of videos for offline watching.
 It’s also helpful when you don’t want to use your data when out and about, and would rather download your videos when connected to a Wi-Fi network.
 Background Play is a feature that allows you to listen to YouTube content while the screen is turned off.
 This can help save battery when you don’t want to look at the screen to consume YouTube content.